|

 Leave those, Hiram, said Ribhadda.
-Get
+Go

 on home now.